 Any of the cafes, such as Anahi, looking over Calahonda are great for a morning coffee with views, and we loved The Good Stuff for a bit of a healthy breakfast serving smoked salmon and smoothies.
 I love Nerja at breakfast time, everyone’s out drinking coffee before it gets too hot.

-You can get typical churros y chocolat at Ortiz on Calle Barrio, too.
+You can get typical churros y chocolat at Las Cuatro Esquinas on Calle Pintada or many bakeries around the town.

 In terms of where to stay, in all honesty I don’t know that many places.
 It’s more apartment-y than hotel centric and you won’t find any boutique trendy places to stay.
 And I always stay in the same place!
 We love our end of town, between Torrecilla and Playazo beach, close to a lot of the tapas places we visit and only a 10 minute walk to the Balcon.